The LGR process

 The government laid Surrey’s draft Structural Changes Order in Parliament.

-The legislation sets out the requirements for transitioning to the two new councils, including how the Joint Committees and the Implementation Team will be established.
-The Order is due to come into effect in March 2026.
+The legislation set out the requirements for transitioning to the two new councils, including how the Joint Committees and the Implementation Team would be established.
+The Order came into effect in March 2026.

 15 and 16 January 2026 - First meetings of the Joint Committees